i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Groudon and Kyogre will respawn after talking to someone at the Weather Institute, starting their abnormal weather event.
         - Rayquaza will respawn like this naturally.
         - The Eon Duo chosen as the roamer will respawn after looking at the TV again.
 (Will generate new stats each time.)
+    - Upon entering the Hall of Fame for the first time, certain locations may have their wild Pokemon change.
+        - Will mostly allow non-native Pokemon to be available without jamming them into post-game locations.
+        - (Only Route 1 as of now.)

 ### New TMs - (51 through 120)